lsun20/MissAdapt/README.md

 ```

 ### 3. Calculate the adaptive estimate based on interpolation
-Based on the correlation coefficient, we interpolate the adaptive estimator based on pre-tabulated results in the `/lookup_tables/` directory.
-To do so, we just need to feed our estimates to the wrapper function `calculate_adaptive_estimates()`, which returns the adaptive estimate given the over-id test statistic.
+Based on the correlation coefficient, we interpolate the adaptive estimator using pre-tabulated results from the `/lookup_tables/` directory.
+To do so, we just need to feed our estimates into the wrapper function `calculate_adaptive_estimates()`, which returns the adaptive estimate given the over-id test statistic.
 The over-id test statistic and the correlation coefficient are computed in `calculate_adaptive_estimates()`.
 As explained above, they can be computed easily given `(YR, VR, YU, VU, VUR)`.
 This function also approximates the adaptive estimator based on soft-thresholding, which can be thought of as analogous to LASSO shrinkage of `YU` towards the efficient estimate in the absence of bias.
-The other wrapper function `calculate_max_regret()` returns the adaptation regret of the estimators, which we abbreviate as "max regret."
+The other wrapper function, `calculate_max_regret()`, returns the adaptation regret of the estimators, which we abbreviate as "max regret."

 ```r
 adaptive_estimate_results <- calculate_adaptive_estimates(YR, VR, YU, VU, VUR)